NathanielLudwig/CSCI5611-finalproject/README.md

 <img width="372" alt="Screenshot 2022-12-19 at 10 59 01 PM" src="https://user-images.githubusercontent.com/37120685/208587409-c671e6bf-5127-42bc-acc9-07b984fcf7df.png">
 Attempts to simulate the fluid in three dimensions were not successful due to performance problems, largely caused by the lack of a spatial data structure.
 In addition, issues with the relaxation part of the algorithm and improper parameter tuning resulted in unrealistic results during this stage of the project.

+# Peer Feedback

+During the class discussion, I received a few pieces of feedback.
+Two suggestions were to implement a spatial data structure and add object interaction, which were both incorporated into the final version of the simulation.
+Another suggestion was to include flowing water from a faucet, but this feature was not successfully implemented in the final version.

+# Extension Ideas

+Improving the performance of the algorithm, supporting a larger number of fluids, and rendering the simulation in 3D would significantly enhance the realism of the simulation.
+Additionally, improved visualization techniques, such as the use of shaders, could also contribute to the realism of the fluid.
+Given more time, it would also be possible to test the fluid in a variety of scenarios and to explore the properties of different types of fluids, including viscosity and elasticity, as described in the original paper.